Post

 • Container directory: /srv/nextcloud (where Nextcloud stores user data)

-After creating the container, go to the LXC config file (found at /etc/pve/lxc/<container_id>.conf) and add the following line:
+After creating the container, go to the LXC config file (found at /etc/pve/lxc/<container_id>.conf) and add the following line (replacing <container_id>with the numeric id of your container):

 1